abreits/ngx-signal-buckets/projects/ngx-signal-buckets/README.md

 This library may be useful if you want to persist Signal values between sessions, but don't want the complexity of a store like [ngrx](https://ngrx.io/).

+It allows you to write your own persistence providers with a minimum amount of code.

 It defaults to persisting Signals to localStorage and  has built-in support for sessionStorage.
 You can also write your own persistence provider in a few lines of code by implementing the SignalProvider interface.
 It supports both synchronous and asynchronous persistence.

 For the latest changes and the current version see the [Change log](./CHANGELOG.md).